maxludden/supergene-v2/books/book05/md/chapter-1944.md

 When Luo Ji heard Han Sen, his own face changed.
 He then shouted, “Run!”

 They all ran without hesitation.
-In Luo Ji’s heart, he yelled, “Han Sen is an *sshole who’s going to get me killed!”
+In Luo Ji’s heart, he yelled, “Han Sen is an asshole who’s going to get me killed!”

 Luo Ji’s brain responded quickly to this.
 He knew what was going on here.